DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Student course feedback on Google Doc

 ### Thu 8 Dec
-- Final presentations: Guest experts will review final data stories online before the event.
+- Final presentations with guest experts Erika Haynes (in-person) and Shasha Davis (Zoom), both from <https://schoolstatefinance.org>, and  Ilya Ilyankou (Trinity '18 and <https://HandsOnDataViz.org> co-author, on Zoom): Guest experts will review final data stories online before the event.
 Each solo/duo will have 2 minutes to orally present key points, then about 5 minutes to respond to questions from evaluators about your data analysis, storytelling, and design decisions.
 Worth 10 points, scored by guest evaluators.